 Though created in the ninth century, it’s hard to find signs of weathering ― perhaps because of the windscreen rock behind it and the mysterious hat balancing on the head of this militant-looking “Medicine Buddha.”
 Below the statue, several people were trying to set coins into small grooves in the rock; 100-won coins of previous pilgrims appeared to be floating or stuck on with gum.

 Past the temple-laden east end of the park there were only a few groups of serious hikers, all quite friendly.
 Progressing west from Gatbawi one has a view of the Palgong Country Club below and the radio towers of the highest peaks ahead.

 |Rustic foods are sold near the Gatbawi entrance of Palgongsan Natural Park, including (from right) balls of biji (tofu residue), tofu and water parsley.
 (Matt Crawford/The Korea Herald)|

 From end to end, the serpentine, undulating ridge stretches for 27.7 km, but to reach the highest peak of Biro-bong the legwork can be cut down to 2.4 km with a ride on the cable car, starting from Palgongsan Natural Park Office.

 At the western end, meanwhile, are historical sites like Gasan Fortress and the Hanti area, once a refuge for persecuted Korean Catholics.
-Getting there: